d-smith/aws-ecs-sample/README.md

+# ECS Application Creation Demo

-Set up order
+## Set Up

-1. VPC
+1. VPC (vpc)
-2. Cluster definition
+2. Cluster definition (ecs-cluster)
-3. IAM role for ec2 instance
+3. IAM role for ec2 instance (iam-role)
-5. EC2 Instances
+4. EC2 Instances (ec2-instances)
+5. Health check task def (hc) - Note this is a demo proxy for a service to be served via HTTP
+6. Application load balancer (alb)
+7. ECS service

+## Running a Task on Each Cluster Member

+Not sure if this will auto restart... will need some more research.

 Run cadvisor everywhere - define the task, run it on the instance in the start up script.
 On retrospect we can use cloud watch and AWS to monitor